About this day

 About Bobby Seagull

-Bobby was an investment banking trader, chartered accountant, social entrepreneur and a semi-finalist captain on University Challenge.
-He now teaches Maths at secondary school and is studying for his Doctorate.
+Bobby was an investment banking trader, accountant, social entrepreneur and a semi-finalist captain on University Challenge.
+He now teaches Maths at secondary school and is researching for his Doctorate.